Q. What is Amazon FreeRTOS?

 Q. How do I update my devices with new firmware?

-You can use the over-the-air (OTA) update feature of Amazon FreeRTOS (coming soon).
-Using the Amazon FreeRTOS OTA update job within the AWS IoT Device Management console, you will be able to select devices to update and sign your firmware image, and start the process of updating a fleet of devices.
-For more information on the OTA update feature, refer to the Amazon FreeRTOS user guide.
+You can use the over-the-air (OTA) update feature of Amazon FreeRTOS.
+Within the AWS IoT Device Management console, all you need to do is provide a firmware image, select the devices to update, select a code signing method, and create the Amazon FreeRTOS OTA job update.
+For more information on the OTA update feature and code signing, refer to the Amazon FreeRTOS user guide.

 Q. What is code signing?